GROW stands for Greater Rural Opportunities for Women

 Ghana has emerged as one of Africa’s economic success stories with steady economic growth during the past two decades, particularly in its agriculture and mining sectors.

-However, the gains the country has made are not evenly distributed amongst its people.
+However, the gains the country has made are not evenly distributed among its people.
 Many Ghanaians, particularly in the north, still live in poverty and are regularly prone to food insecurity.
-Traditional, small-scale farmers are particularly vulnerable.
-Three quarters of the Northern population still lives in rural areas.
+Traditional, small-scale farmers face particular vulnerability to climate change and food insecurity.
+Three-quarters of the Northern population still lives in rural areas.

 Strategies that enhance food security while ensuring improved income opportunities for rural populations are critical to reduce chronic food shortages and dependency on food aid and safety net programs.

-Recognizing that multiple factors contribute to food security, the project provides training and technical assistance to help women make sound nutritional choices for their families.
-Financial literacy training helps women and their families better manage their resources and savings opportunities will be available so that women can invest in expanding their productive activities.
+Recognizing that multiple factors contribute to food security, the project provided training and technical assistance to help women make sound nutritional choices for their families.
+Financial literacy training helped women and their families better manage their resources and savings opportunities were made available so that women could invest in expanding their productive activities.

-The project is implemented in partnership with local organizations with a focus on building local capacity and experience in delivering market-driven programing.
+The project was implemented in partnership with local organizations with a focus on strengthening local capacity and experience in delivering market-driven programing.